-13.5 Re-employment/Recall.

-(a) For two years following layoff, an employee who has been laid off and who is not otherwise employed in an equivalent full-time position shall be offered re-employment in the same or similar position at the University should an opportunity for such re-employment arise.
+13.5 Re-employment/Recall.(a) For two years following layoff, an employee who has been laid (a) For two years following layoff, an employee who has been laid off and who is not otherwise employed in an equivalent full-time position shall be offered re-employment in the same or similar position at the University should an opportunity for such re-employment arise.
 If an employee is laid off from a multi-year appointment, the employee shall be eligible for re-employment in the same or similar position at UCF, should such a position become available within one year following the layoff or before the expiration date of the employee's last employment agreement, whichever is shorter.
-Employees appointed to a multi-year appointment who are recalled shall be offered reemployment not to exceed the time remaining on their employment agreement at the time of layoff.
+Employees appointed to a multi-year appointment who are recalled shall be offered re-employment not to exceed the time remaining on their employment agreement at the time of layoff.
 Any offer of re-employment pursuant to this section must be accepted within fifteen days after the date of the offer and shall take effect no later than the beginning of the semester following the date the offer was made.
 If an employee rejects an offer of re-employment, the employee shall receive no further consideration pursuant to this Article.
-The University shall notify the local UFF chapter when an offer of re-employment is issued to a laidoff employee.
+The University shall notify the local UFF chapter when an offer of re-employment is issued to a laid-off employee. off employee.